Actively supporting archaeology in the Wessex region

 2017: CBA Wessex grant aids conservation of a collared urn from Petersfield

 A welcome grant from CBA Wessex has enabled Petersfield Museum to go ahead with a conservation project.

-Those excavating with The People of the Heath project included local community volunteers as well as amateur and professional archaeologists and we are delighted that the collared urn, once conserved, will in effect return to the local community.
+Those excavating with The People of the Heath project included local community volunteers as well as amateur and professional archaeologists who are delighted that the collared urn, now conserved, will in effect return to the local community.

 The grant enabled the hiring of a mechanical digger and driver who made short work of the topsoil and overburden removal and backfilling task.
 As a result WARG members were able to excavate for a full 15 days and achieved their objective of finding a Stuart building and courtyards below later Regency and World War II remains.